 In a lot of ways, the platform feels like a consumer product rather than a corporate solution, focusing on ease of use and tightly integrating many travel options.
 It’s designed to replicate the experience of booking a leisure trip, offering full flexibility in an accessible tool that satisfies anyone on your team — from someone in Business Development to the CFO.

-This new take on business travel comes as a response to an interesting trend that has been taking shape in business travel over the last few years.
+This new take on corporate travel comes as a response to an interesting trend that has been taking shape in business travel over the last few years.
 Though business travel can feel like a necessary evil, there’s a tiny silver lining — at least you get to see the world.
 It’s just that you don’t have time to actually enjoy it.

 A rising number of people are using their business trips as an opportunity to do something fun — they’re visiting a different city, after all.
 By tacking on a couple of leisure days to their trip, this new generation of business travelers leaves some space to enjoy their time away.

 This new combination of business and pleasure is often summed up with a portmanteau — bleisure — and it has quickly become a popular phenomenon.
 According to recent research, 20 percent of business travelers now take a little time off while abroad.
-Among the most popular cities for bleisure trips are London, San Francisco, Singapore, New York and Paris — all large cities with lots of ways to spend some quality downtime.
+Among the most popular cities for bleisure trips are London, San Francisco, Singapore, New York, and Paris — all large cities with lots of ways to spend some quality downtime.

 With many workers hopping on the bleisure trend, it’s sure to be a catalyst for modern, personal travel solutions.
 Mix in the billions of dollars spent on business travel, and you get an industry that’s about to explode.
 Business trips around the world are about to get a lot better, and maybe everyone will even end up having some fun.